While the Travertine Hot Springs are no secret, there are several other hot springs close to the main pools that most first-time visitors miss!

 Things to See Near Travertine Hot Springs

-If you are stopping by Travertine Hot Springs as part of a great California road trip, there are a lot of other things to see and do nearby.
+If you are stopping by Travertine Hot Springs as part of a greater California road trip, there are a lot of other things to see and do nearby.
 Be sure to queue up some of these regional guides and learn about other local treasures:

-- Buckeye Hot Springs
+- Buckeye Hot Springs (nearest springs to Travertine!)

 - Hilltop Hot Springs (Pulkey’s Pool)